 The Paris antipolution pass can be bought as a multi-use paper coupon ticket when you don’t have a Navigo card handy.

-The antipollution “ticket” is a multiple-use paper coupon ticket just like a Paris Visite ticket or a Ticket mobilis day pass.
+The antipollution “ticket” is a multiple-use paper coupon ticket similar to a Paris Visite ticket.
 You can buy the paper ticket antipollution pass from automated ticket vending machines using Euro coins (a few machines may also take small Euro notes) or European debit card or Visa/Mastercard credit cards and from Metro/RER/Transilien ticket windows.
 There are also many retail points of sale for transportation tickets at tobacconists, newspaper stands and cafés which display the RATP logo.

 Antipollution pass on Navigo Card